Digital-Footprints-Lab/sql4transepi/README.md

   --count               Return total record counts.
   --spend               Return total spend for the query.

-Example: python pg_querier.py -d database1.db -t table1 --cust CUST001 --date 20180621 --spend
+Example: python pg_querier.py -d database1 -t table1 --customer CUST001 --date 20180621 --spend
 ```

 The above example is asking for the total spend from customer identified as `CUST001` on the 21st of June 2018.
 Without the flag `--spend`, raw records will be output, which can then be piped into other commands, or saved into a file.
+Below are some more usage examples:

+Provide some information on the dimensions and content of a table:
+`python3 pg_querier.py -d database1 -t table1 --details`

+Return all the records for transactions of a particular product, in a particular week:
+`python3 pg_querier.py -d database1 -t table1 --product PRD0900684 --week 200626`

+Return the total item transaction count for a customer, in a particular week:
+`python3 pg_querier.py -d database1 -t table1 --customer CUST0000472158 --week 200626 --count`